itggot-adrian-almetunsmeds/magic-mirror-backend/README.md

 ### Updating documentation
 ```
-require 'rdoc'
+require 'yard'
 ```
-Command to run in terminal to update documentation.
+Command to run in the terminal in order to update the documentation.
 ```
-§ rdoc
+§ yard doc *
 ```

 ### Running tests